cjshelton/portfolio/src/blog-posts/2021-12-16-typescript-part-1-an-introduction/index.md

 addApple(1);
 ```

-If you were to execute the JavaScript code above, you would be met with a `TypeError`, because we've tried to call the spread operator on the number 1, rather than something which is an iterable (specifically an array in this case).
+If you were to execute the JavaScript code above, you would be met with a type error, because we've tried to call the spread operator on the number one, rather than something which is an iterable (specifically an array in this case).
 There is no**\*** early feedback telling us that we're misusing the `addApple` function until we actually use it, and then it falls over with the error below:

 <div class="image-thin-border-container">
   <img src="./simple-javascript-example-runtime-type-error.png" alt="Screenshot of the TypeError thrown when the JS file is executed" />
 </div>
-<p class="img-attribute">We only find out that there is a TypeError when the function is executed.</p>
+<p class="img-attribute">We only find out that there is a type error when the function is executed.</p>

 Below is the TypeScript equivalent.
 Note the only difference is the use of `: string[]` to specify what type we expect `shoppingList` to be.